21Cricket/nft-music-ui-marketplace/README.md

 ## Fork the repository
 Pls add a branch with your full name.
 When you think you've finished your feature or passed all of your unit tests, then you'd better send the command of the push request with the tag format of `name of the feature-letters of month (e.g., June)-no.iteration-no.order (e.g., 1 or 2...n)`

+## Leave your github account
+Leave your github account in the Discord public channel to add contributors to the repository, and AramisTech.Org.

 ## Contact